Governance Intelligence

 About the forum

-The Governance Intelligence Forum is back in New York on Thursday, November 7 to help Corporate Secretaries and General Counsels improve board oversight and share governance best practices in a rapidly changing environment.
+The Corporate Governance Forum is back in New York on Thursday, November 6 to help Corporate Secretaries and General Counsels improve board oversight and share governance best practices in a rapidly changing environment.

-We evaluate the implications of recent market and regulatory changes on the role of governance professionals and provide a platform to share best practices before year-end, the Corporate Secretary Forum is taking place at a perfect time to plan for the year ahead.
+We evaluate the implications of recent market and regulatory changes on the role of governance professionals and provide a platform to share best practices before year-end, the Corporate Governance Forum will place at a perfect time to plan for the year ahead.

 WHY ATTEND OUR FORUMS?